sapegin/washingcode-book/manuscript/100_Code_style.md

 ![Shapes of if conditions without and with braces](images/if-shapes.svg)

-Of course, there are worse ways to write code:
+Of course, there are worse ways to write such conditions:

 <!-- function test(pizza) { -->